 The first task, before planting their own rooted Grenache vines and Syrah from a friend’s vineyard, was pulling out diseased Merlot vines and let the ground fallow for three years.

-The vineyard is blessed by sea breezes and marine type soil consisting primarily of sandstone.
+The vineyard is blessed by sea breezes and marine-type soil consisting primarily of sandstone.
 Located on hilly terrain, some blocks are terraced hillsides while others are contoured on rounded sides.
 The hills slope from 15-to 50-percent with primarily loamy sand.
-Sandstone is hard vine roots cannot penetrate it but this makes the plants struggle a bit and produce fruit with natural intensity and vivid site expression.
+Sandstone is hard vine roots cannot penetrate it, but this makes the plants struggle a bit and produce fruit with a natural intensity and vivid site expression.

 The vineyard today consists of Pinot Noir, Syrah, Grenache, Chardonnay, Pinot Gris, and Albarino, all varietals that produce well in the cool, foggy climate.
 Sinor farms organically and biodynamically, in his words, “organic with biodynamic inputs.”
 The theory is that what is great for wine is good for the land, the environment and keeps everything in balance.
 “When done well the wine speaks of place,” Sinor said.
 “It’s how it tastes to you that counts.”

 For the best wine tasting experience, Sinor suggests visitors read about the region, choose three wineries and focus on a single varietal.
 Focus on the wine of your choice, learn all you can about it and don’t be put off by the sales pitches.

 Wine clubs are excellent ways to become familiar with wine.
 Join the Sinor-LaVallee Wine Club, enjoy exclusive savings on wine purchases, complimentary tastings and members-only events.